schmoelder/diss/doc/01_introduction/00_index.md

 Most of these programs are aimed at experimentalists and allow users to carry out simulations of simple processes without requiring programming expertise.
 In contrast, there exist many highly application-specific programs in academia which were developed to examine individual research questions.
 However, neither provides the flexibility and customizability required for the *ab initio* development of novel process concepts.
-A notable exception here is **CADET** by the Forschungszentrum Jülich {cite}`Leweke2018,Leweke2025` Its numerical simulation engine **CADET-Core** offers a diverse family of binding, reaction, and unit operation models for simulating a large range of separation processes.
+A notable exception here is CADET by the Forschungszentrum Jülich {cite}`Leweke2018,Leweke2025`.
+Its numerical simulation engine CADET-Core offers a diverse family of binding, reaction, and unit operation models for simulating a large range of separation processes.
 Multiple unit operations can be connected in a network, generally allowing even complex process configurations to be represented.
 Yet CADET-Core is primarily a numerical solver for the partial differential equations, and defining advanced operating concepts requires an additional abstraction layer.
 Moreover, it provides no dedicated tools for process evaluation, parameter estimation, or optimization.